-Fontdeck is a professional web font service that lets designers and developers to choose from hundreds of web fonts and easily embed them in their websites.
+Fontdeck was a professional web font service that let designers and developers to choose from hundreds of web fonts and easily embed them in their websites.

-A unique concept when founders Richard Rutter and Jon Tan conceived the idea in 2009, by the time the service launched in beta a year later, a number of competing services had entered the market.
-The site needed to rapidly evolve, and better explain how this service differed from others.
+A unique concept when founders Richard Rutter and Jon Tan conceived the idea in 2009, by the time the service launched in beta a year later a number of competing services had already entered the market.
+The site needed to rapidly evolve, and better explain how its own service differed from others.

-Improving the product in discreet stages sounded appealing, but beyond a few technical items, making substantial changes soon became difficult.
+It was also decided that we would improve the product in discreet stages.
+While this sounded appealing, beyond a few technical items, making substantial changes soon became difficult.
 We knew where we wanted to be, but it was difficult to get there without a vision of what the service might look like.
-I devised a holistic design for the product that would serve the following goals:
+With this in mind, I devised a holistic design for the product that would serve the following goals:

 - Communicate professionalism of the service and the quality of our library